-2021 Annual General Meeting
+2022 Annual General Meeting

-The 2021 Annual General Meeting (AGM) will be held on 30 March 2021 at 1 p.m.
-As a consequence of the global COVID-19 pandemic, the Board of Directors has decided to hold the AGM as a virtual meeting combined with proxy and postal voting options, in accordance with the Swedish Act on Temporary Exemptions to Facilitate the Execution of General Meetings in Companies and Associations (SFS 2020:198).
-Shareholders who wish to attend the meeting must be recorded in the share register maintained by Euroclear Sweden on the day falling six business days prior to the meeting and must notify the Company of their intention to attend the AGM no later than the date set out in the notice of the AGM
+The 2022 Annual General Meeting (AGM) will be held on 31 March 2022 at 13.00 CEST at the Hotel at Six, Brunkebergstorg 6, in Stockholm.
+The Board of Directors has decided, pursuant to the Swedish Act on Temporary Exemptions to Facilitate the Execution of General Meetings in Companies and Associations that shareholders shall have the right to exercise their voting rights by postal voting.
+Consequently, shareholders may choose to exercise their voting rights at the Annual General Meeting by attending in person, through a proxy or by postal voting.
+Shareholders who wish to attend the meeting must be recorded in the share register maintained by Euroclear Sweden on the day falling six business days prior to the meeting and must notify the Company of their intention to attend the AGM no later than the date set out in the notice of the AGM.